 Your donation will go into a fighting fund that can be used for legal actions, advertising, organising events and reaching thousands of people via social and traditional media.

 Our opponents are organised, powerful and wealthy beyond imagination.
 But they do not have the support of the Tasmanian people.

-Donate now to Stop the Fragrance Towers or make a monthly donation by clicking here.
+Donate now to Stop the Fragrance Towers.

 All donations of $2 and above are tax deductible and take place over SquareSpace's secure payment system and are processed by Paypal.
 If you would like to make a payment over the phone or in the mail, please see our contact details